ilanschnell/wasm-ext/blog.md

   * the binary `.wasm` format is very compact (because it was designed to be loaded into the browser over the internet)
   * the textual equivalent format `.wat`
+  * there are a several implementations of the runtime, namely `wasmer` and `bytecode-alliance` for many systems, as well as browser support

 In the process of studying Web-Assembly, I realized its striking similarity to Python Bytecode, as both are executed on a stack machine.
 This has lead